 Individuals who do not have any taxable income earned income are not liable for any public service fee.
 For example, this applies to students who only receive student financing from the Swedish National Board of Student Aid (CSN) or to individuals who are living strictly on welfare.

 The public service fee is not levied on individuals who are taxed pursuant to the Act on special income tax on non-residents (SINK).
 This is due to these individuals being subject to restricted taxation.

 The fee applies solely to natural persons and is not levied for legal entities, such as a company.

 Charlotte lives in Denmark and is subject to restricted taxation in Sweden.
 She has income from business activities for which she is taxed in Sweden.
 However, Charlotte is not liable for any public service fee in Sweden, since she is not subject to unrestricted taxation in Sweden.

-You do not receive a remittance form for the public service fee.
-It is levied together with other taxes.
-The fee is included in the tax schedule used by employers to determine the correct amount of withholding tax to be paid to the Swedish Tax Agency.
-On your tax return, you can see the amount you are paying for this fee.
-The first tax return in which the fee is visible is the 2020 tax return i.e. the tax return for the 2019 income year.
-In the 2020 notice on final tax, you can see your final public service fee.
+You do not receive a remittance form for the public service fee, since it is levied together with other taxes.
+The fee is included in the tax tables that employers use to determine the correct amount of preliminary tax to deduct and pay to the Swedish Tax Agency.
+The amount you pay has been specified in tax returns since 2020 (i.e., from the 2019 income year and onwards).

 The Swedish Tax Agency transfers the fees to a special public service account at the National Debt Office every month.
 The account is managed by the Swedish Legal, Financial and Administrative Services Agency in a sealed system, separately from the other government budgets.